Updated March 16, 2023

 - As these technologies just have crossed their infancy level and there lies a great path for their evolution, so adopting these technologies by companies but not implementing the appropriate security controls is a big threat; in the first place, they might not be aware of the gap itself.

 - So it is being advised to understand the security controls before implementing these technologies.
 Some of the attacks made are the Eclipse attack, Sybil attack, and DDOS attack.

 No doubt the big data from all over the world is being fed to AI systems for various purposes, and it helps us to make our decisions.
 While this is a good side of it, there can be a bad side as well.
 Hackers can also use AI and Machine Learning to design innovative solutions for performing out more sophisticated attacks.

-This was all about the challenges to cybersecurity, and we have talked about major challenges, but we might also be interested in knowing information on steps to cybersecurity; here you go:
+This was all about the challenges to cybersecurity, and we have talked about major challenges, but we might also be interested in knowing information on steps to cybersecurity.

-This is a guide to Challenges in Cyber Security.
-Here we discuss the introduction and main cybersecurity challenges, including advanced persistent threats, Evolution of ransomware, IoT threats, cloud security, Attacks on cryptocurrencies, and Blockchain adopted technologies.
-You may also look at the following articles to learn more–
+This is a guide to Cyber Security Challenges.
+Here we discuss the introduction and main cybersecurity challenges, including advanced persistent threats, evolution of ransomware, IoT threats, cloud security, attacks on cryptocurrencies, and blockchain adopted technologies.
+You may also look at the following articles to learn more –